nursahketene/tech_fridays/js_training/JsTraining.md

 ******

-Css stands for Cascading Style Sheet.
+CSS stands for Cascading Style Sheet.
 This documents only purpose is to style your html document.

+******
 ### How does it works?

 ******

 The rules on the css files is applied by the browsers.
-The borwser reads the html document and find all the required documents like css and applies the rules based on the tag name, class name, or id name, of the element.
+The browser reads the html document and finds all the required documents like css and applies the rules based on the tag name, class name, or id name, of the element.

 ******